timoh6/GenPhrase/README.markdown

 // NOTE: separator characters must be unique single-byte characters.
 // NOTE: you must not use space as a separator character, because space is
 // automatically added when appropriate.
-// NOTE: minimum number of separator characters is 2.
-If you use setSeparators()
+// NOTE: minimum number of separator characters is 1.
+If there there is only
-// to set just one separator character, no separators are used (except ' ').
+// one unique separator character, it won't add any entropy to the passphrase
+// (passphrase may require extra word and become longer).

 // Set character encoding.
 The encoding is used internally by GenPhrase when
 // calling mb_ functions.